amremam2004/narrange/readme.txt

 NArrange - "An open source tool for arranging .Net source code"

+Copyright (c) 2007-2008 James Nies and NArrange contributors.
+Zip functionality courtesy of ic#code (Mike Krueger, John Reilly).

 ***WARNING***
 THIS PROGRAM MODIFIES SOURCE CODE.
 BECAUSE IT IS POSSIBLE THAT BUGS EXIST IN THE PROGRAM, IT IS HIGHLY RECOMMENDED THAT YOU CREATE A BACKUP OF YOUR ORIGINAL SOURCE CODE FILES PRIOR TO RUNNING NARRANGE AGAINST THEM.

 To ease command line usage, it is also recommended that you add the NArrange bin folder to your %PATH% environment variable.

+To setup NArrange as an external tool in Microsoft Visual Studio, see NArrangeVSSetup.rtf.

 ARRANGING FILES